 The Dreaded Debt Convo

 I can’t pinpoint exactly when we had the first “debt talk”, but I know it happened at the end of May 2015.
 I remember wanting to hold off having the conversation, thinking that if we invested a little more time in the relationship maybe he wouldn’t end it, when he learned about my debt.

 Once I finally started to open up about my financial situation, Stan began to help me put solutions into action.
 He suggested consolidating the debt and trying to lower the interest.
 He said we would go to TD and ask them for an increase on the Credit Lines, so that I could pay off the higher interest Credit Card.
 I instantly got a knot in my stomach.

 “What if they say no?”
 I had asked him, thinking it was the be all to end all of solutions.
 “Then we will ask another bank”, Stan said so casually.
 “We find another way”.

 Why was I nervous to go to the bank and why wouldn’t I ever think about simply asking another bank, after being turned down?
 I’ve heard people talk about their relationships with money, or thoughts about money.
 I just never knew I needed to work on my personal relationship with money.

 Here I was, with a wake up call.

 Clearly I had some thoughts about money that needed changing, and I had a lot of work to do.
 I knew the journey would be a long one, but it felt so good to start.
 TD said yes, they extended the LOC and I paid off the RBC credit card.
-I was ready to start making some changes, but as we all know change is not always easy.
+I was ready to start making some changes.